 Today, hundreds of cities across the state host their own fleet of electric scooters, including West Palm Beach.
 While many people enjoy the convenience offered by this mode of transportation, others have witnessed the potential dangers they present first-hand.
-At Fetterman & Associates, we have seen how dangerous and damaging a scooter accident can be.
+At Fetterman Law, we have seen how dangerous and damaging a scooter accident can be.

 If you are involved in a scooter accident in West Palm Beach, there’s a good chance you will need an experienced and capable personal injury lawyer to help you recover the compensation you deserve for your injuries.
 You can count on our team to provide the services and solutions you want and need.